Month 1, Day 17, Sunday 9:00 p.m.

 Siobhan slipped into a fugue of focus, rattling off orders, questions, and prioritizing the injuries as well as she knew how.

 The punctured lung was the worst, but other than her blood magic flesh-mirroring spell, she didn’t actually have any way to fix it.
-She gave the injured fighter a whiff of a strong anti-coughing philtre, then cast a modified version of her sinus-clearing spell on him.
+She gave the injured fighter a whiff of a strong anti-coughing philtre, then cast a modified version of a simple sinus-clearing spell on him.
 “Do.
 Not.
 Cough,” she warned.

 The spell drew up globs of blood and phlegm, which spilled out of his mouth in a horrific, lumpy mess into the bowl she had waiting.
 The man tensed, holding his breath in an attempt not to hack at the disturbance to his lungs.

 She held up the anti-coughing philtre again, letting him get another soothing breath.
 “Breathe shallowly.”
-She gave him a blood-replenishing potion.
+She gave him a blood-replenishing potion next.
 “Does anyone have a lung-sealing philtre?” she called.
 She had bought some for the Verdant Stag at the secret thaumaturge meeting, but there were none stocked on the shelves.

 The man took as deep a breath as he could, and the philtre did its job, coating the inside of his lungs with a seal that would add pressure to the wound and help to keep him from drowning to death in his own blood.